-Some scenarios depict that \textsc{SMBH} formation is related to the remnants of Population III stars \citep{Machida2013, Latif2014, Riaz2022}.
+Some scenarios depict \textsc{SMBH} formation as being related to the remnants of population III stars \citep{Machida2013, Latif2014, Riaz2022}.
 These stars usually form in metal-free clouds and accumulate mass onto their cores \citep{Omukai1998, Volonteri2003, Tan2004, Ricarte2018}.
-Another possible route is the Direct Collapse model, where massive gas clouds collapse within atomic cooling halos at high redshift \citep{Bromm2003, Volonteri2008, Latif2013, Latif2015, Zwick2023} and runaway collisions and mergers of stars within star clusters \citep{Rees1984, Portegies2002, Fujii2013, Katz2015, Sakurai2017, Reinoso2018, Reinoso2020, Sakurai2019, Vergara2021, Vergara2023}.
-Besides some authors proposed runaway collisions and mergers, with gas accretion \citep{Boekholt2018, Regan2020, Chon2020, Das2021, Schleicher2022, Schleicher2023, Reinoso2023}.
-Runaway stellar collisions can lead to the formation of a Very Massive Star (\textsc{VMS}), which eventually results in a supernova and/or forms a stellar mass black hole \citep{Heger2002, Whalen2013, Chen2014}.
+Another possible route is the direct collapse model, where massive gas clouds collapse within atomic cooling halos at high redshift \citep{Bromm2003, Volonteri2008, Latif2013, Latif2015, Zwick2023} and runaway collisions and mergers of stars take place within star clusters \citep{Rees1984, Portegies2002, Fujii2013, Katz2015, Sakurai2017, Reinoso2018, Reinoso2020, Sakurai2019, Vergara2021, Vergara2023}.
+In addition, some authors have proposed runaway collisions and mergers with gas accretion to explain their origins \citep{Boekholt2018, Regan2020, Chon2020, Das2021, Schleicher2022, Schleicher2023, Reinoso2023}.
+Runaway stellar collisions can lead to the formation of a very massive star (\textsc{VMS}), which eventually results in a supernova and/or forms a stellar mass black hole \citep{Heger2002, Whalen2013, Chen2014}.
 The interaction of the black hole with stars or other stellar mass black holes, besides their capacity to accrete surrounding material, can lead to the formation of an intermediate-mass black hole (\textsc{IMBH}) \citep{Arca-Sedda2023a, Arca-Sedda2023b, Arca-Sedda2023c}.
 Stellar systems where this process may potentially occur include \textsc{NSCs} \citep{Georgiev2016, Neumayer2020}, \textsc{GCs} \citep{Lutzgendorf2011, Lutzgendorf2012, Lutzgendorf2013}, and \textsc{UCDs} \citep{seth2014, Ahn2017, Ahn2018, Voggel2018}.
-Regardless of their different ages, sizes, and masses (i.e. density), all of them offer suitable environments where stellar dynamics can unfold.
+Regardless of their different ages, sizes, and masses (i.e., density), all of them offer suitable environments for stellar dynamics to unfold.